Allen Matkins

 Real Estate

 On March 10, 2026, H.R.
 6644, the 21st Century ROAD to Housing Act (Act), which is co-sponsored by Senators Elizabeth Warren and Tim Scott, passed the Senate and will return to the House of Representatives for further consideration.
-The Act, in combination with Executive Order 14376 of January 20, 2026 (“Stopping Wall Street from Competing with Main Street Homebuyers”) signals growing national, bipartisan focus on home ownership.
+The Act, in combination with Executive Order 14376 of January 20, 2026 (“Stopping Wall Street from Competing with Main Street Homebuyers”) signals growing national, bipartisan focus on individual home ownership.
 However, the Senate version of the Act added controversial restrictions and provisions to the version passed by the House of Representatives on February 9, 2026.

 Impact on Large Institutional Investors